bek-k/bek-k/README.md

-# Hi there 👋 I'm Ozodbek
+# Hi there 👋 I'm Bek

 Welcome to my GitHub profile!
 I am an **Android Engineer** and **Software Developer** with over **3 years of professional experience** building scalable and user-focused mobile applications.
 I specialize in delivering clean, maintainable, and high-quality Android solutions with **Kotlin** and **Jetpack Compose**.